Transgender rights in the United Kingdom: Legality of sex without disclosure of trans status

 Under McNally v R, a 2013 legal precedent in England and Wales concerning the case of an underage gender non-conforming person having sex with a girl, consensual sexual intercourse in which both parties are not aware of each other's trans status or lack thereof can be prosecuted as rape by gender fraud.

-In 2016, a trans man was likewise convicted of sexual assault for having consensual sex without disclosing his trans status.
+In 2016, a trans man was likewise convicted of sexual assault for having ‘consensual’ sex without disclosing his trans status, on the basis consent would not have been given had the partner known.
 A legal scholar, Alex Sharpe, said that the interpretation of law regarding the prosecution and conviction of his case is based on limited understanding of gender identity by a small set of people, stating "the coercive power of law is being used to endorse the views of some cisgender people concerning the definition of something so personal as gender identity".

 Prosecutions regarding non-disclosure of gender history is brought almost exclusively against transgender people.
 There have been at least ten prosecutions since 2012 and all of the defendants were convicted, while some of the convictions were solely based on the non-disclosure of gender history per se.
 Discussing the cis- and hetero-normativity which she argued existed in the UK judicial system, Sharpe said that despite the fact "in many of the prosecuted cases, prosecutors, courts, and juries appear to have suspended disbelief concerning complainant testimony to a quite extraordinary degree" regarding the consistency of the perception of gender towards the defendant, the defendants were convicted in all the cases.

 In 2022, Crown Prosecution Service (CPS) proposed an update on the prosecution guidance regarding rape charges and held a public consultation.
 Sharpe argues that while the proposal might introduce the better balance of human rights between the trans suspects and the complaints as before, CPS is still making policies via hetero- and cis-normative lenses nonetheless.
 In December 2024, CPS updated the prosecution guidance with numerous revisions to the initial proposal.
 CPS clarifies that "there is no difference between a deliberate deception about birth sex and a failure to disclose birth sex." although "Not every situation where a trans or non-binary person fails to disclose their sex will involve a criminal offence".
 Also, CPS "clarifies that a suspect may deceive a complainant as to their birth sex if they choose not to disclose their sex or trans identity."

-Display of transgender symbols
+Claims of police impartiality

-In July 2025, a High Court judge ruled that the Chief Constable of the Northumbria Police had breached her duty of impartiality by carrying a pride flag at a pride parade that had transgender colors on it.
+In July 2025, a High Court judge ruled that the Chief Constable of the Northumbria Police had breached her duty of impartiality by carrying a pride flag at a pride parade that had transgender colours on it.